History of Hertfordshire: An English pope

 Nicholas Breakspear, the only Englishman ever to have been elected Pope, was born on a farm in Bedmond or Abbots Langley in Hertfordshire, probably around 1100.
 He was baptised in Abbots Langley.
 Nicholas was refused permission to become a monk at St Albans, but his career does not seem to have suffered for this, and he was unanimously elected Pope on 2 December 1154, taking the papal name Adrian IV.
 He died in 1159.
 He was the Pope who placed Rome under an interdict, and is famous for his alleged Donation of Ireland to the English throne.

 Late Middle Ages

 In 1302, King Edward I granted Kings Langley to the Prince of Wales.
 King Edward II's "favourite", Piers Gaveston, loved the palace at Kings Langley and he was buried there after his death in 1312.
-Edmund of Langley, the first Duke of York and founder of the House of York, was born in Kings Langley on 5 June 1341 and died there on 1 August 1402.
+Edmund of Langley, 1st Duke of York and founder of the House of York, was born in Kings Langley on 5 June 1341 and died there on 1 August 1402.